 According to the new rules, an EPFO subscriber is allowed to withdraw the account balance after two months of unemployment.
 If an employee is terminated from the job due to circumstances beyond his or her control, that employee is perfectly capable of withdrawing the full amount, and the amount will be completely tax-free.

 Nowadays, partial withdrawal is granted on specified circumstances such as payment of Interests or mortgages, the marriage of self or someone in the immediate family, higher education of children, illness of self, spouse or dependent children, etc.

-As of 2018, the rate of interest is 8.65% applicable to the contributions made by both the employer and the employee.
+The current rate of interest is 8.50% applicable to the contributions made by both the employer and the employee.
 The EPF contribution is divided into two categories, such as-

 The year wherein the new Interest costs are reported Act remains substantial for the following money-related year for example from the year beginning on first April of one year to the year finishing on 31st March of the following year.
 How about we comprehend this with the assistance of a model:

 For example, the pace of interest of 8.50% is legitimate and will be appropriate just on EPF stores made between the money-related long periods of April 2019 to March 2020.

 The interest although determined consistently is moved to the Employees' Provident on 31st March of the relevant monetary year.